-As you probably guessed, reserved parking, also called demised parking, means that the lease clearly outlines the number, and sometimes location, of parking spaces granted to the tenant.
-For office space users, the number of spaces typically provided is calculated by dividing the total number of parking spaces by the tenant’s lease space —usually resulting in about three to six spaces per 1,000 square feet.
+For office building tenants, the number of spaces typically provided is calculated by dividing the total number of parking spaces by the tenant’s lease space —usually resulting in about three to six spaces per 1,000 square feet.
 This number will change depending on whether you’re looking at downtown versus suburban markets, as well as market to market.
-It’s also important to note that reserved parking is only applicable when the landlord controls parking spaces.
+It’s also important to note that reserved parking is only applicable when the landlord controls tenant parking spaces.

 Unreserved parking, also referred to as general rights to park, means that tenants can park anywhere within the building’s car parking area on a first-come, first-served basis.
 Offices located in the suburbs, as well as large manufacturing warehouses, can expect to have unreserved parking, with a few spaces reserved for executive positions.

-8 Questions to Ask About Parking Before Signing Your Lease
+8 Questions to Ask About Tenant Parking Before Signing Your Commercial Lease

 - Does the landlord of the building own and operate the parking lot or garage?
-Oftentimes, landlords don’t own the parking area that is provided to tenants, but rather, work simultaneously with third-party parking garage management.
-If this is the case, the landlord will not have the authority to add or adjust spaces for their tenants once a contract is signed.
-Be sure to understand this relationship before entering your contract.
+Oftentimes, landlords don’t own the parking area that is provided to tenants, but rather, work simultaneously with third-party parking garage management teams.
+If this is the case, the landlord will not have the authority to add or adjust parking spaces for their tenants once a contract is signed.
+Be sure to understand this relationship before entering your commercial lease agreement.

 - How can I prevent other people from parking in my spaces?
 If you have reserved parking, make sure to ask how these spots are marked (e.g. signs, parking passes, tickets), and who is responsible for handling disputes in the event that another tenant or visitor parks in your reserved spot.

 - Who handles the general repair of the parking space?
-Parking space repairs and scheduled garage maintenance are typically the responsibility of the landlord, with these costs included in a parking fee or prorated and charged as part of common area maintenance, but it’s still a good idea to ask to be sure and understand.
+Tenant parking space repairs and scheduled garage maintenance are typically the responsibility of the landlord or parking owner, with these costs included in a parking fee or prorated and charged as part of common area maintenance, but it’s still a good idea to ask to be sure and understand.

 - Where can my guests park?
 Before customers, vendors, or other important stakeholders arrive at your company for a meeting, know where they can park.
 If your building accommodates visitor parking, do you have to reserve it in advance?
 Will your guests have to pay to park?

-Knowing and understanding the parking provision of your lease will prevent frustration in the future.
-Ensure that you and your landlord are on the same page when it comes to parking terms before entering or renewing your lease.
+Knowing and understanding the tenant parking provision of your commercial lease will prevent frustration in the future.
+Ensure that you and your landlord are on the same page when it comes to tenant parking terms before entering or renewing your lease.